Interviews with Eye Care Providers

 Dr. Tsai: I think that it’s worth re-emphasizing that glaucoma is a very challenging disease to manage.
 And the reason is it oftentimes is quite insidious.
 It causes very slow vision loss that is very difficult to perceive, especially in its early stages.
 And the therapies that we oftentimes use sometimes have some side effects.
 So it’s important for the patient to establish a very close relationship with their eye care provider, so that they understand what the potential for their vision loss could be and they understand all the therapies that would help them keep their vision.

-Interviewer: Thanks to Dr. James Tsai, Chair of Ophthalmology at the Yale School of Medicine and Chair of the Glaucoma Sub-Committee for the National Eye Health Education Planning Committee at the National Eye Institute.
-For more information on glaucoma, visit the NEI Website at http://www.nei.nih.gov.
+Interviewer: Thanks to Dr. James Tsai, Chair of the Glaucoma Sub-Committee for the National Eye Health Education Planning Committee at the National Eye Institute.
+For more information on glaucoma, visit the NEI Website at www.nei.nih.gov/glaucoma.